 Things can happen, so if you have not received any communication from us within 4 weeks, by all means send us a message through the portal or give us a call.
 If you have been advised that your results require timely follow-up and you have not heard from us, please call.

 Referrals to another provider can take time depending on the type of referral and where you are being referred.
 Due to the high volume of outside referrals, it may take up to a week or two to hear from our referral coordinator, unless it is of an urgent nature.
-She will assess your referral need, contact the appropriate outside provider, and fax any pertinent records for your appointment.
+She will assess your referral need based on the information from your provider, contact the appropriate outside provider, and fax any pertinent records for your appointment.
 You will either hear from our referral coordinator, or from the provider's office that will be seeing you.